-OST Behavior Default: ON.
-Enable Adapter Warnings Enables the computer to display adapter warning messages during boot.
 Default: ON.
 Extend BIOS POST Time Configures the BIOS POST (Power-On Self-Test) load time.
 Default: 0 seconds.
 Fastboot Configures the speed of the UEFI boot process.
 Default: Thorough.
 Performs complete hardware and configuration initialization during boot.
 Fn Lock Options Enables or disables the Fn lock mode.
 Default: ON.
 Lock Mode Default: Lock Mode Secondary.
 Lock Mode Secondary = If this option is selected, the F1-F12 keys scan the code for their secondary functions.
 Full Screen Logo Enabled or disabled the computer to display full screen logo if the image match screen resolution.
 Default: OFF.
 Warnings and Errors Selects an action on encountering a warning or error during boot.
 Default: Prompt on Warnings and Errors.
-Stop, prompt, and wait for user input when warnings or errors are detected. (i) NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.
+Stop, prompt, and wait for user input when warnings or errors are detected.
+NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.
 Mouse/Touchpad Defines how the computer handles mouse and touchpad input.
 Default: Touchpad and PS/2 Mouse.
 Leave the integrated touchapd enabled when an external PS/2 mouse is present.
 Sign of Life Early Logo Display Display Logo Sign of Life.
 Default: ON.
 Early Keyboard Backlight Keyboard Backlight Sign of Life.
 Default: ON.
 MAC Address Pass-Through Replaces the external NIC MAC address (in a supported dock or dongle) with the selected MAC address from the computer.
 Default: System Unique MAC Address.

-Table 13.
+Table 14.
 System setup options-Virtualization menu

-Vi Virtualization
+Virtualization

 Intel Virtualization Technology Enables the computer to run a virtual machine monitor (VMM).

 Default: ON.

 VT for Direct I/O Enables the computer to perform Virtualization Technology for Direct I/O (VT-d).
 VT-d is an Intel method that provides virtualization for memory map I/O.

 Default: ON.

-Table 14.
+Table 15.
 System setup options-Maintenance menu

-М Maintenance Asset Tag Creates a system Asset Tag that can be used by an IT administrator to uniquely identify a particular system.
+Maintenance Asset Tag Creates a system Asset Tag that can be used by an IT administrator to uniquely identify a particular system.
 Once set in BIOS, the Asset Tag cannot be changed.
 Service Tag Displays the Service Tag of the computer.
 BIOS Recovery from Hard Drive Enables the computer to recover from a bad BIOS image, as long as the Boot Block portion is intact and functioning.
-Default: ON.
-NOTE: BIOS recovery is designed to fix the main BIOS block and cannot work if the Boot Block is damaged.
+Default: ON. (i) NOTE: BIOS recovery is designed to fix the main BIOS block and cannot work if the Boot Block is damaged.
 In addition, this feature cannot work in the event of EC corruption, ME corruption, or a hardware issue.
 The recovery image must exist on an unencrypted partition on the drive.
 BIOS Auto-Recovery Enables the computer to automatically recover the BIOS without user actions.
 This feature requires BIOS Recovery from Hard Drive to be set to Enabled.
 Default: OFF.
 Start Data Wipe CAUTION: This Secure Wipe Operation deletes information in a way that it cannot be reconstructed.
 If enabled, the BIOS will queue up a data wipe cycle for storage devices that are connected to the motherboard on the next reboot.
 Default: OFF.
 Allow BIOS Downgrade Controls flashing of the system firmware to previous revisions.
 Default: ON.

-Table 15.
+Table 16.
 System setup options-System Logs menu

-Sy System Logs
+System Logs

 Power Event Log Displays Power events.

 Default: Keep.

 BIOS Event Log Displays BIOS events.

 Default: Keep.

 Thermal Event Log Displays Thermal events.

 Default: Keep.

-Table 16.
+Table 17.
 System setup options-SupportAssist menu

+SupportAssist

-s SupportAssist Dell Auto operating system Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.
+Dell Auto operating system Recovery Threshold Controls the automatic boot flow for SupportAssist System Resolution Console and for Dell operating system Recovery tool.

 Default: 2.

 SupportAssist operating system Recovery Enables or disables the boot flow for SupportAssist operating system Recovery tool in the even of certain system errors.

 Default: ON.
-BIOSConnect (BIOS revision 1.5.1 and later) Allows for cloud Service OS recovery when the following situations occur: The main operating system fails to boot with the number of failures equal to or greater than the value specified by the Auto OS Recovery Threshold setup option.